dy/gl-waveform/qa.md

+## Q: should we get rid of push and leave only set?
++ simplifies API
++

 ## Q: how do we measure and render time?

 * We have sample rate and data length, therefore we know time.